 Challenge number Detail of challenge 1.
 Attendance 2.
 Social and emotional issues and lack of self-esteem 3.
 Impact of Pandemic has been most significant on disadvantaged students 4.
 Lower KS2 attainment in every year group for disadvantaged students and weaker literacy and numeracy 5.
 Lack of parental engagement and a suitable environment at home for learning 6.
 Lack of opportunities for enriching extra-curricular activity out of school 7.
 Lack of 'cultural capital' and experience impeding ability to contextualise learning, particularly in humanities subjects and English Language and Literature 8.
 Lack of a growth mindset and willingness to make mistakes in learning 9.
-New teachers (including new SENDCo and Assistant SENDCo in post) will not know disadvantaged students.
+New teachers will not know disadvantaged students.
 Lack of knowledge, understanding and relationships with these students could make an internal barrier.